Entry and exit

 Staying within the law

-Deliberate transgressions of local customs, such as showing the soles of your feet or touching the top of a person's head, are likely to cause grave offence.
+Deliberately ignoring local customs can cause grave offence.
+Showing the soles of your feet or touching the top of a person's head is insulting in Thai culture.
 Respect local customs and take care not to offend.
 If in doubt, seek local advice.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.